computational-cell-analytics/micro-sam/finetuning/README.md

 ## Finetuning and evaluation code

+TODO: hint the users to the `generalist/`, `specialist/` and `evaluation/` scripts with a bit of hints

 The subfolders contain the code for different finetuning and evaluation experiments for microscopy data:
 - `livecell`: TODO